Math Sestina

 evolution of a divorce

-that we learn desire through language and I want to say / his words woke up me up like a mother / with a whisper
+that we learn desire through language and I want to say / his words woke me up like a mother / with a whisper